caslynphang/is213esd/README.md

 ### :dart: Stock Recommender
 6. User clicks on stocks recommended based on the last transacted stock price
 7. single_stock_view page will display recommended stock chosen

+## :book: Others

+### :key: Polygon API
+Due to the nature of the key constantly changing dates, we have hard coded the date in as our environment URL for docker-compose.
+However, in the files that use the API Key, they will automatically retrieve the data based on the function we created